react-native-modal/react-native-modal/README.md

 Unfortunately this is a [know issue](https://github.com/react-native-community/react-native-modal/issues/92) that happens when `useNativeDriver=true` and must still be solved.
 In the meanwhile as a workaround you can set the `hideModalContentWhileAnimating` prop to `true`: this seems to solve the issue.
+Also, do not assign a `backgroundColor` property directly to the Modal.
+Prefer to set it on the child container.

 ### The modal background doesn't animate properly